eXpansionPluginPack/eXpansionPluginPack.github.io/_includes/docs/install/config_base.md

 **!! eXpansion will allow in the future admins to be added ingame.
 But for now you will need to handle it in the `expansion.yml` file.**

-> /app/config/expansion.yml

 In this file replace `login1` by your own login.
 You may add as many logins as you wish on multiple lines.

-Exempme :
+Example:

+> /app/config/expansion.yml

 ```yml
 e_xpansion_admin_groups: